rust-lang/rust/text/0000-box-and-in-for-stdlib.md

   This may also be due to weakness in the compiler, but that is not immediately obvious.

+  [Appendix B] has a complete code snippet (using a desugaring much like the one found in the other appendix) that illustrates two cases of interest where this weakness arises.

 [Rust PR 22012]: https://github.com/rust-lang/rust/pull/22012

 # Alternatives